vitalyiegorov/suuudokuuu/readme.md

 ### CI/CD

+-   [ ] setup maestro e2e tests on CI pull request
--   [ ] android build for main branch should be published to play console
+-   [x] android build for main branch should be published to play console
 -   [x] ios/android builds should be published as artifacts so team members can test them
 -   [x] setup conventional commits, automatic version management and changelog generation(ios, android also)
 -   [x] setup pull-request pipeline for linting, tests, etc